johnandrea/readgedcom/README.md

 - Find people based on custom events.
 - Find people based on family events.
 - Use proof flags of other programs (not just RootsMagic).
 - Try harder to fix a malformed date.
-Language parsing in and out.
+Perhaps fuzzy date parsing.